Canada’s Most Epic Road Trip; Driving the Yukon’s Dempster Highway

 Ogilvie River, Dempster Highway, Yukon Territory

-Renting an RV is the best way to fully experience the Yukon, and especially the Dempster Highway.
+Renting an RV or trailer is the best way to fully experience the Yukon’s Dempster Highway.
 An RV allows you to stop whenever and wherever you want, and provides you with a secure place to sleep each night, regardless of weather conditions.

-Government campgrounds are located along the Dempster Highway with self check-in and free firewood, and at only $12/night they are both an affordable overnight option, as well as one of the most convenient.
-Most government campgrounds in the Yukon are rarely full, however we recommend getting to Tombstone Territorial Park along the Dempster Highway earlier in the afternoon, as it is the most popular stop along the route.
+Government campgrounds are located along the Dempster Highway with self check-in and free firewood.
+At only $20/night they are both an affordable overnight option, as well as one of the most convenient.
+Territorial campgrounds in the Yukon are rarely full, however if you plan on stopping at Tombstone Territorial Park along the Dempster Highway, we suggest arriving earlier in the afternoon to secure your preferred site.

 The Dempster Highway is an unpaved road, and flat tires are common along the way.
-We decided to rent a truck camper to have the versatility of a traditional RV, while having the power and toughness (and tires) of a truck.
-With solar and propane power available, we were able to stop at pull-offs beside rivers to cook breakfast, take hot showers whenever needed, and fully enjoy the wilderness with the comforts of a hotel only a few feet away.
+While traditional campers will do the trick, renting a truck camper will give you the versatility of a traditional RV, while having the power, toughness, and tires of a truck.
+With solar and propane power available, you’ll be able to stop at pull-offs beside rivers to cook breakfast, take hot showers whenever needed, and fully enjoy the wilderness with the comforts of a hotel only a few feet away.
 We had no issues with flat tires, so the decision was a good one.

 A trip up the Dempster Highway requires some careful planning.
 There are only two stops along the way with gas and modern amenities (Eagle Plains and Inuvik, NWT), so it's imperative to stock up before you begin your journey.

-Plan your trip to Dawson City to coincide with a local festival like the Dawson City Music Festival, Riverside Arts Festival or Dawson City Mud Bog.
+Plan your trip to Dawson City to coincide with a local festival like the Dawson City Music Festival, Riverside Arts Festival or Dawson City Mud Bog and enjoy one of the region’s cultural events.

-When you arrive in Whitehorse, before heading up North on an adventure up the Dempster, your first stop needs to be the Visitor's Centre in the center of town.
-Not only does the Visitor's Centre have great information about the history of the region as well as essential maps (cell reception is non-existent along most of the highway and GPS can be spotty), but it also provides the most up to date driving conditions up the Dempster Highway.
+Before heading up North on an adventure up the Dempster Highway, your first stop needs to be the Visitor's Centre Whitehorse.
+Not only does the Visitor's Centre have great information about the history of the region, but it also has as handy paper maps (cell reception is non-existent along most of the highway and GPS can be spotty).
+It also provides the most up to date driving conditions up the Dempster Highway which is essential to ensuring a safe trip.

-Forest Fires are common during the summer months, and knowing if there has been, or if there is an active fire near the highway is extremely important.
-A forest fire had passed over a section of the highway a few weeks prior to our visit, and we crossed directly over that spot while driving.
-We heard that a few unprepared drivers had been pinned between two areas of forest fires early that summer, something we did not want to experience.
+Forest Fires are common during the summer months, and determining were any active fires are near the highway is extremely important.
+Forest fires can also pass over sections of highway, and as you drive you may notice evidence that a fire has crossed directly over the road.
+Occasionally unprepared drivers have been pinned between two areas of forest fires, something you do not want to experience.
 Having a few days buffer at the beginning and at the end of your trip is also a good idea in case there are unforeseen natural obstacles like this during your drive.

 Lake with small island and rocky mountains in the distance in the Yukon Canada